Keith-S-Thompson/the-flat-trantor-society/003-markdown.md

 web interface.
 The manual step is annoying, but overall it should make it easier to write and maintain this blog.

+[Pandoc](http://johnmacfarlane.net/pandoc/) is another good conversion tool, handles numerous other formats as well.
+It should be available for most systems.

 Who knows, I might even get around to posting more articles!

+*Last updated Sat 2013-12-28 16:23:03 PST*